Highlights

 Pillar 3: Memory architecture

-Effective AI requires multiple types of memory working in harmony.
+Effective AI product development requires multiple types of memory working in harmony.
 Our assistant remembers current conversation context, consolidates long-term customer insights, and maintains procedural knowledge for tool use.

 We use a hierarchical memory pattern, where immediate context takes precedence but long-term patterns and insights are efficiently consolidated.
 Ambiguities like “this account” are clarified instead of guessed, preventing incorrect assumptions from cascading.